| |

 not-I

-in the creation of life, and this is the image of the Absolute Spirit in a created being, the breath of life that the Creator Himself breathed into His creation
+in the creativity of life, and this is the image of the Absolute Spirit in created being, the breath of life which the Creator Himself breathed into His creation

 The One Absolute Subject reveals this absoluteness of its own in the act of mutual love of the Three, thereby overcoming the limitations of the